 Paradigm is a typical example or pattern.
 Preece, Rogers and Sharp propose the following evaluation paradigms:

-- Usability Testing – observing the user and recording, for example video taping the session
+- Usability Testing – observing the user and recording their performance, for example video taping the session.

 - Field studies – going to the users’ sites and using surveys or observing users using the UI.

-- Predictive – experts using heuristic evaluations or formal models to evaluate the UI, generally at the developers site
+- Predictive – experts using heuristic evaluations or formal models to evaluate the UI.

 Summarizing the differences between the evaluation paradigms: